Courtesy: H Natarajan

-On this day in 1969, Australia wrapped up the first Test match of the series at the Brabourne Stadium.
+On November 9, 1969, Australia wrapped up the first Test match of the series at the Brabourne Stadium.
 However, there was more to the story than the eight-wicket victory the visitors registered.
 Arunabha Sengupta recalls the day when the players armed themselves with stumps for self-defence.

 It was a Test played under sombre clouds — of controversy, public outrage and riots.